 Step 3 – Start

-Start is the most exciting, and most open-ended step.
-This is where as a parent, you get to experiment and take a different approach to parenting.
+The start is the most exciting, and most open-ended step.
+This is where, as a parent, you get to experiment and take a different approach to calm parenting.
 Take what you learned from the “see” step and start acting in a way that will benefit your child right now.
 You can start something, start nothing or start something different.
 By starting, you’re gathering data from your kids and learning through every tough moment what works and what doesn’t.

 As parents, we’re modeling behavior that’s free of perfectionism and that is the perfect example to our kids.
 Maybe our “start” won’t always be right, but we’ll always be trying.
 Alison is so touched by the vast number of parents who have shared how this simple method has turned around their parenting.
 It’s remarkable to show your kids with your own behavior that you’re learning and growing – even with mistakes.